Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

  [x] planet of the butt /cheeks?y/ hairy prime-apes jumping on the bed going bananas after prime-(m)ate:b'nana v the mahārājas' new clothes (wax on, wax off)
  [ ] contemporary verbal reading of 'scribed literature for optimal maximisation of comprehensionable i,shyam,prologger data retention policy v yogi auditory learning style (ki?)
  [ ] percussive {line,knot-theoretic topological circle,triangle}
- [ ] additive mnemonics; the books themselves serve this purpose [ ] reading list:
+ [ ] additive mnemonics; the books themselves serve this purpose c̄ the added benefit of easy access like upskirt [ ] reading list:
  [x] minutes(6), "A Taste of Prolog" by Whitehead Academy @ https://www.youtube.com/watch?v=pJvd4Fk95XI&list=PLo2Yjnxu38Q_553ttZ7t2Y4sik6P9vvzH&index=9
   - PL101: "Create your own programming language" (in javascript; for whatever reason, you wouldn't want to use a language processing langauge like prolog?)